Scifiler-sys/Training_Code_.NET_Ext_AWS/4-SQL/Day-1/Notes/Readme.md

 * Returns only matching values from the left table and returns all rows from the right table
 ## Full join
 * Returns all rows from both tables but still matches rows that match

-# Subquery
-* When one sql statement is not enough
-* It allows you to add a query statement upon a query statement and so on and on...

-# Set Operations
-* Special type of join
-* It doesn't need to specify what the two tables needs to match on
-* It will combine two queries together
-    * They need to have the same # of columns and same datatype

-## Union
-* It will show every value from both queries only once
-* Any duplicated values will only display once

-## Union All
-* It will display every value from both queries including duplicated values

-## Except
-* It will show only unique values from the right query
-* It will not show any duplicated values

-## Intersect
-* It will show only duplicated values from both queries